 Personal Systems Group.
 The areas in which PSG operates are intensely competitive and are characterized by rapid price reductions and inventory depreciation.
-Our primary competitors for the branded personal computers are Dell, Acer Inc., ASUSTeK Computer Inc., Apple Inc., Lenovo Group Limited and Toshiba Corporation.
-In particular regions, we also experience competitive advantages include our broad product portfolio, our innovation and research and development capabilities, our brand and procurement leverage, our ability to cross sell our portfolio of offerings, our extensive service and support offerings and the availability of our broad-based distribution of products from retail and commercial channels to direct sales.
+Our primary competitors for the branded personal computers are Dell, Acer Inc., ASUSTEK Computer Inc., Apple Inc., Lenovo Group Limited and Toshiba Corporation.
+In particular regions, we also experience competition from local companies and from generically-branded or "white box" manufacturers.
+Our competitive advantages include our broad product portfolio, our innovation and research and development capabilities, our brand and procurement leverage, our ability to cross sell our portfolio of offerings, our extensive service and support offerings and the availability of our broad-based distribution of products from retail and commercial channels to direct sales.